HADatAc/hascoapi/README.md

-f# HASCOAPI - Human-Aware Science Ontology API
+# HASCOAPI - Human-Aware Science Ontology API

 ## What is HASCO?